What is the Voluntary Stewardship Program?

 There are four different types of VSP participation.
 They are taking the VSP survey, planning for conservation activity implementation, implementing conservation activities, and attending educational events.
 Please download and review the Douglas County VSP Producer's Handbook for everything you need to know about participating in VSP.

 How does VSP protect my privacy?

 All VSP reporting is done at the watershed scale, not the individual parcel scale.
-This means that no personally identifying information is necessary to implement VSP.
+This means that no personally identifiable information is necessary to implement VSP.

 What is a conservation activity?